etolbakov/presigned-s3-nbb-lambda/README.md

 This module describes the serverless stack that creates presigned urls for file uploads.
 It consists of a Node.js lambda implemented using `nbb` and IAM role.
 This module leverages recently announced [AWS Function URLs](https://aws.amazon.com/blogs/aws/announcing-aws-lambda-function-urls-built-in-https-endpoints-for-single-function-microservices/).

 ⚠️ Serverless framework support this functionality only after version 3.12.
+In order to deploy the stack follow these steps:
-* in order to install dependencies for this module execute the following:
+* install dependencies for this module execute the following:
 ```bash
 cd lambda-url/
 npm install
 ```
-* to provision the stack use the following command:
+* provision the stack use the following command:
 ```
 sls deploy
 ```